noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

   - address: determined from the public key
 - contract accounts: controlled by the code stored together with the account
   - address: determined at the time the contract is created (derived from the creator address & the number of transactions sent form that address (i.e. the nonce))

+### signatures

+- ECDSA signatures consit of two params, r and s
+  - signatures in ehtereum include a third param called v: used to verify which accounts priate keys was used to sign a message, and the transactions sneder

 ### transactions